asjad99/software_directory/pc_build.md

 Finally i use a Herman Miller Replica chair, which offers excellent lumbar support, adjustable height, and a comfortable seating position for extended periods of use.

-#### Laptop (Macbook 15 2017)

-Display: 15.4-inch (diagonal) LED-backlit Retina display with IPS technology; 2880- by-1800 native resolution at 220 pixels per inch with support for millions of colors.

-Processor: 2.8GHz quad-core Intel Core i7, Turbo Boost up to 3.8GHz, with 6MB shared L3 cache.

-Memory: 16GB of 2133MHz LPDDR3 onboard memory.

-Storage: 512GB PCIe-based onboard SSD.

-Graphics: Radeon Pro 555 with 4GB of GDDR5 memory and automatic graphics switching, and Intel HD Graphics 630.

-#### Others
+#### Others Tech

+ Laptop (Macbook Air 2023)

-iPad Pro 2020 portable library and internet browser
+iPad Pro 2020 with Apple pencil

-Current mobile device: iPhone XS with Airpods Prro
+Current mobile device: iPhone XS with Airpods Pro

 Fitness: Apple watch SE